2016 Nobel Prize in Literature: Reactions

 The 2016 choice of Bob Dylan was the first time a musician and songwriter won the Nobel for Literature.
 The New York Times reported: "Mr. Dylan, 75, is the first musician to win the award, and his selection on Thursday is perhaps the most radical choice in a history stretching back to 1901."

-The award caused some controversy, particularly among writers who argued that the literary merits of Dylan's work were not equal to those of more traditional authors.
-Lebanese novelist Rabih Alameddine tweeted that "Bob Dylan winning a Nobel in Literature is like Mrs Fields being awarded 3 Michelin stars."
+Dylan's reception of the Nobel Prize caused controversy, particularly among writers who argued that the literary merits of Dylan's work were not equal to those of more traditional authors.
+Writer Rabih Alameddine tweeted, "Bob Dylan winning a Nobel in Literature is like Mrs Fields being awarded 3 Michelin stars."
 The French writer Pierre Assouline described the decision as "contemptuous of writers".
-In a live webchat hosted by The Guardian, Norwegian writer Karl Ove Knausgård said that "I'm very divided.
+In a live webchat hosted by The Guardian, Norwegian writer Karl Ove Knausgård said: "I'm very divided.
 I love that the Nobel committee opens up for other kinds of literature – lyrics and so on.
 I think that's brilliant.
 But knowing that Dylan is the same generation as Thomas Pynchon, Philip Roth, Cormac McCarthy, makes it very difficult for me to accept it."
-Scottish novelist Irvine Welsh said "I'm a Dylan fan, but this is an ill conceived nostalgia award wrenched from the rancid prostates of senile, gibbering hippies."
+Scottish novelist Irvine Welsh said: "I'm a Dylan fan, but this is an ill conceived nostalgia award wrenched from the rancid prostates of senile, gibbering hippies."

-Dylan's songwriting peer and friend Leonard Cohen said that no prizes were necessary to recognize the greatness of the man who transformed pop music with records like Highway 61 Revisited.
-"To me," Cohen said, "[the Nobel] is like pinning a medal on Mount Everest for being the highest mountain."
+Dylan's songwriting peer and friend Leonard Cohen said that no prizes were necessary to recognize "the greatness of the man who transformed pop music with records like Highway 61 Revisited", adding: "To me, [the Nobel] is like pinning a medal on Mount Everest for being the highest mountain."
 Writer and commentator Will Self wrote that the award "cheapened" Dylan whilst hoping the laureate would "follow Sartre in rejecting the award".

-Many prominent literary figures, however, expressed their admiration for Dylan in the wake of the artist’s Nobel milestone.
-A 2016 article in The New York Times noted that among the writers praising Dylan and the decision to award him a Nobel Prize in Literature were authors Stephen King, Joyce Carol Oates, and Salman Rushdie and former U.S. poet laureate Billy Collins.
-Rushdie is quoted in that article as calling Dylan "the brilliant inheritor of the bardic tradition."
+Other writers praised the decision, including Stephen King, Joyce Carol Oates, Salman Rushdie, and former U.S. poet laureate Billy Collins.
+Rushdie called Dylan a "brilliant inheritor of the bardic tradition."

+When Philip Roth was asked about Dylan winning the Prize, he said, “It’s OK, but next year I hope Peter, Paul and Mary get it.”

+Lecture plagiarism controversy

+An article in Slate magazine by Andrea Pitzer found multiple parts of Dylan's Nobel lecture that closely resembled the analysis of Moby-Dick on the study guide website SparkNotes, including a passage Dylan "quoted" that was not in the book itself.
+According to an Associated Press analysis, the two texts contained more than 20 "identical phrases and similar phrasing", but "no verbatim sentences".
+The accusations prompted an article from The New York Times on the history of plagiarism accusations against Dylan, who had previously defended borrowing material as "a rich and enriching tradition" in folk music.